Acne CO2 Laser Treatment

 What are the possible complications or side effects?

-Potential complications associated with laser treatments include pain, erythema, oozing and swelling of skin, burning sensation, altered skin pigmentation and allergic reaction.
+Potential complications associated with laser treatments include pain, erythema, oozing and swelling of the skin, burning sensation, altered skin pigmentation and allergic reaction.

 How long do the results last?